rubenfiszel/master-thesis/src/rbpf.md

 POSE is the combination of the position and orientation of an object.
 POSE estimation is important for drones.
 Indeed, It is a subroutine of SLAM (Simultaneous localization and mapping) and it is a central part of motion planning and motion control.
 More accurate and more reliable POSE estimation results in more agile, more reactive and safer drones.
 Drones are an intellectually stimulating subject but in the near-future they might also see their usage increase exponentially.
 In this context, developing and implementing new filter for POSE estimation is both important for the field of robotics but also to demonstrate the importance of hardware acceleration.
 Indeed, the best and last filter presented here is only made possible because it can be hardware accelerated with Spatial.
 Furthermore, particle filters are embarrassingly parallel algorithms.
 Hence, they can leverage the potential of a dedicated hardware design.
 The spatial implementation will be presented in Part IV.

-Before expanding on the Rao-Blackwellized particle filter, we will introduce here several other filters for POSE estimation for highly dynamic objects: Complementary filter, Kalman Filter, Extended Kalman Filter, Particle Filter and finally Rao-Blackwellized Particle filter.
+Before expanding on the Rao-Blackwellized Particle Filter (RBPF), we will introduce here several other filters for POSE estimation for highly dynamic objects: Complementary filter, Kalman Filter, Extended Kalman Filter, Particle Filter and finally Rao-Blackwellized Particle filter.
 The order is from the most conceptually simple, to the most complex.
 This order is justified because complex filters aim to alleviate some of the flaws of their simpler counterpart.
 It is important to understand which one and how.

+The core of the problem we are trying to solve is to track the current position of the drone given the noisy measurements of the sensor.
+It is a challenging problem because a good algorithm must take into account that the measurements are noisy and that the transformation applied to the state are non-linear, because of the orientation components of the state.
+Particle filters are efficient to handle non-linear state transformations and that is the intuition behind the development of the RBPF.

 All the following filters are developed and tested in scala-flow. scala-flow will be expanded in part II of this thesis.
 For now, we will focus on the model and the results, and leave the implementation details for later.